 - 2 cloves of garlic peeled and finely chopped

-- 1 thumb sized piece of ginger peeled and finely chopped
+- 10 g of fresh ginger peeled and finely chopped

 - ½ teaspoon cayenne pepper

-- Salt and Pepper for seasoning
+- Salt and pepper for seasoning

 Fry the meat until you get a nice brown colour (this should take about 3-5 minutes), season with salt and pepper, then transfer onto kitchen paper.